Canada with kids – Travelling with Children

 - Rain gear

-- It’s a good idea to bring along activities for the long car rides.
+- It’s a good idea to bring along activities for the long car rides when you travel Canada with kids of any age.
 Everywhere you go in Canada can involve very long distances.

 - Bring binoculars for the young travellers to zoom in on wildlife.

 - Don’t forget a bear bell for hiking